-The NLC proposes that a new hidden protection period starts on your new "fictional" day X, i.e. 36 days prior to the new day X+36, until your new day X+76.
-A candidate nominated at the latest on the new day X+76 to replace a candidate nominated on day X+35, benefits from the protection against dismissal as from the new day X.
+The Act stipulates that a new hidden period starts on your new "fictional" day X, i.e., 36 days prior to the new day X+36, up to and including your new day X+76.
+A candidate nominated at the latest on the new day X+76 to replace a candidate nominated on day X+35 therefore only benefits from the protection against dismissal as from the new day X.

-In concrete terms, this would mean that employees dismissed in the period from your current day X+36 until before your new day X (between 18 and 31 August 2020 according to the proposed new election calendar) cannot be designated as a replacement.
-Consequently, these employees will not benefit from protection.
+In concrete terms, this means that employees dismissed in the period from your current day X+36 until before your new day X (normally between 18 and 31 August 2020 according to the proposed new election calendar) cannot be designated as a replacement.
+Consequently, these dismissed employees will not benefit from protection because the new hidden period only runs from the new day X up to and including the new day X+76.

-Protection of the employee who was a candidate in 2016 but no longer in 2020 and calculation of the indemnity
+12.1.9 What about the protection of the employee who was a candidate in 2016 but no longer in 2020?
+How is the protection indemnity calculated in the event of dismissal?

-This employee benefits from protection until the newly elected bodies are installed.
-This also applies to the candidate not elected in 2016 (with the exception of the non-elected candidate whose protection already ended in May 2018 - hypothesis of successive unsuccessful applications).
+This employee benefits from protection until the newly elected bodies are installed (at the latest on the new day Y+45).
+This also applies to the candidate not elected in 2016 (with the exception of the non-elected candidate not elected in the previous elections, since his protection normally ended in May 2018).

 In the event of dismissal during the protection period, the employee will be entitled to a protection indemnity, consisting of a fixed part depending on seniority on the dismissal date.
-In this respect, the legislation would not be changed.
+In this respect, the legislation does not change.

-In addition to this, the employee is also entitled to the "variable" part of the protection indemnity, when his request for reinstatement is not (validly) accepted by the employer.
-For the calculation of the variable part, the NLC proposes to make a distinction depending on the dismissal date:
+In addition to this, the employee is also entitled to the "variable" part of the protection indemnity when his request for reinstatement is not (validly) accepted by the employer.
+For the calculation of the variable part, the Act makes a distinction depending on the dismissal date:

-- in the event of dismissal before 18 March 2020: the variable part must be calculated based on the remuneration from the dismissal date up to and including the date of the first meeting of the newly elected WC or CPPW if the election procedure had not been suspended. - in the event of dismissal as from 18 March 2020: the variable part must be calculated based on the remuneration from the dismissal date up to and including the date of the first meeting of the newly elected WC or CPPW according to the resumed election procedure.
+- in the event of dismissal before 17 March 2020: the variable part must be calculated based on the remuneration from the dismissal date up to and including the date of the first meeting of the newly elected WC or CPPW if the election procedure had not been suspended.
+So, the period until the originally scheduled day Y+45 (normally in June 2020) should be taken into account. - in the event of dismissal as from 17 March 2020: the variable part must be calculated based on the remuneration from the dismissal date up to and including the date of the first meeting of the newly elected WC or CPPW according to the resumed election procedure.
+So, the period until the new day Y+45 (normally in December 2020/January 2021) should be taken into account. - 12.1.10 What about the protection of the currently protected employees if you did not have to start an election procedure in December 2019?